fabioandco/emerald/_posts/2021-12-26-first-post.md

 ---
-title: Testing investment strategies accross markets?
-A good idea to increase robustness and protect from over-fitting
+title: Testing investment strategies accross markets
 ---

 In the following lines I propose a robustenss test for systematic investment strategies that consists in testing an investment signal across different markets.